 The Myth of Easy Street

 So many people don’t understand this.
-They imagine that once you are successful at anything — work, exercise, relationships, life — that you can somehow sit back and work less.
-They don’t understand that it simply isn’t that way.
-The more successful you are, the harder you have to work.
+They imagine that once you are successful at anything—work, exercise, relationships, life—that you can sit back and work less.
+They don’t understand that simply isn’t that way.

 Easy Street is where you start.
 Doing nothing is where you start.
 Sitting around is where you start.
 Staying stuck in your same old patterns and your same old ruts is the easy part.